 Size doesn’t really matter

-There are no official guidelines for when a Lightroom catalogue might contain “too many” images and is likely to run up against operational limits.
-Adobe have never offered any maximum number, and Lightroom 3 included a variety of tweaks specifically designed to improve the performance in this area.
-My own biggest test catalogue contains 105000 images and ran OK on a 6 year old PC (until it was recently replaced), while I work with a photographer whose 450,000 image catalogue was again not on the latest hardware.
-In 2013 Adobe have even spoken of one user having 1.9 million photos in a catalogue.
+Adobe provide no official guidelines for when a Lightroom catalogue might contain “too many” images and is likely to run up against operational limits.
+My own biggest test catalogue contains 105000 images and ran OK on a 6 year old PC, while I work with a photographer whose 700,000 image catalogue was also not on the latest hardware.
+In 2013 Adobe even mentioned one user had 1.9 million photos in a catalogue.

 The only time catalogue size makes any difference is in backup.
-A big catalogue is naturally slower to back up, or slower performing integrity checks or optimisation.
-I can only answer – so what?
-You don’t do those tasks in valuable time – you leave them running when you knock off for the day.
+A big catalogue is naturally slower to back up and is slower performing integrity checks or optimisation.
+But you don’t do those tasks in valuable time – you leave them running when you knock off for the day.

-When Lightroom does experience slowdowns, they are almost always unrelated to the number of pictures in the catalogue.
-This is a program that covers raw image processing and DAM, and it places strain on many aspects of your computer and system peripherals.
+Lightroom slowdowns are almost always unrelated to the number of pictures in the catalogue.
+Remember that this is a program that covers raw image processing and DAM, so it strains many aspects of your computer and its peripherals.
 Any one of these is more likely to degrade a system’s performance – for example, a graphics driver problem or speed of accessing storage devices, the size of the raw file being processed etc.

 In other words, you don’t gain anything and Lightroom won’t be any faster if you do split things up into smaller catalogues.